 Blue Smoke was one of the songs in Pixie's repertoire.

 Ruru's Blue Smoke launched Pixie's career.
 It was a magical collaboration that nearly didn't happen.
 Pixie turned down Ruru twice when he asked her to record his song.
-After one final plea, two months later, Pixie agreed, on the proviso that the recording did not interfere with her Saturday hockey games.
+Two months later, after one final plea, Pixie agreed - on the proviso that the recording did not interfere with her Saturday hockey games.